Little Arduino Robot Hand

 Behold, the Little $300 Wooden Robot Hand!

 Having succeeded with the project, I wanted to show the world!
 I created a few basic videos of it in action, merged the results, and uploaded it to my YouTube channel.
-It’s been really popular, with lots of comments and questions — all of which I try my hardest to answer.

 In demonstrations, people are quite taken with it and their questions and delight make the whole experience even better.
 I enjoy explaining how I built it and how it functions, even inspiring friends at work to go out and experiment with an Arduino and the work-horses of mechatronics — the servo.
 Overall, I thoroughly enjoyed my foray into mechatronics.
 Although I haven’t fired the hand up in a while and have since repurposed the servos, it still has a prime position on my workshop shelf.
 What’s really great is all of the components and parts came to under $300!